BryanCarney/python_challenge/README.md

     txtfile.write(f"Total Votes: {total_votes:,}\n")
     txtfile.write(f"-----------------------------------------\n")

 # Write each candidate's vote count and percentage.
-Help sources from chatGPT to troubleshoot code to write into text file.
+Help sources from chatGPT and https://docs.python.org/3/library/csv.html to troubleshoot code to write into text file.
 Was a licky more tricky than the PyBank example.
     for candidate in candidate_votes:
         txtfile.write(f"{candidate}: {candidate_percentages[candidate]:.3f}% ({candidate_votes[candidate]:,})\n")